percona/docs-home/docs/blog/posts/MongoDB/pbm-2.7.0-release.md

 ---
 <!-- more -->

-Percona Backup for MongoDB 2.7.0 has been released on October 10, 2024.
+[Percona Backup for MongoDB](https://docs.percona.com/percona-backup-mongodb/index.html){:target="_blank"} 2.7.0 has been released on October 10, 2024.

+Try it out using the [Quickstart guide](https://docs.percona.com/percona-backup-mongodb/installation.html){:target="_blank"}

 This release primarily focuses on bug fixing and code stability.
 Find the list of fixes in Percona Backup for MongoDB 2.7.0 [release notes](https://docs.percona.com/percona-backup-mongodb/release-notes/2.7.0.html){:target="_blank"}.